CLI Reference#

 /rename Rename the conversation

-/fork Create a copy of the conversation with a new name
+/fork Copy the conversation using a new name

 /summarize Summarize the conversation